 Conservation and Management Measures (CMMs)

-Conservation and Management Measures (CMMs) describe binding decisions agreed by the members (including all 14 Small Island Developing States, or SIDS) and cooperating non-members of the Western & Central Pacific Fisheries Commission at their annual meetings.
-The latest updates to CMMs are maintained by WCPFC.
+Conservation and management measures (CMMs) describe binding decisions agreed by the members (including all 14 small island developing states, or SIDS) and cooperating non-members of the Western and Central Pacific Fisheries Commission at their annual meetings.
+Updates to CMMs are maintained by WCPFC.

 CMMs direct the SIDS’ policies and rules aimed at sustaining their fish stocks.

-- Prohibits setting of fish aggregating devices (FADs) July–September in Exclusive Economic Zones (EEZ) and high seas
+- Prohibits setting of fish-aggregating devices (FADs) July–September in exclusive economic zones (EEZs) and high seas

 - Additionally prohibits setting of FADs for 2 sequential months in either April–May or November–December (except for Kiribati-flagged vessels in adjacent high seas)